annanay25/annanay25.github.io/_posts/2024-03-21-SCaLE-conference.md

 categories: tech
 ---

 The Southern California Linux Expo (SCaLE) 21x was held on 15-17th March 2024 in Pasadena, LA.
-I was lucky enough to present a talk titled "[So you want to build an Incident Response stack using OpenTelemetry?](https://www.socallinuxexpo.org/scale/21x/presentations/so-you-want-build-incident-response-stack-using-opentelemetry)".
+I was presenting a talk titled "[So you want to build an Incident Response stack using OpenTelemetry?](https://www.socallinuxexpo.org/scale/21x/presentations/so-you-want-build-incident-response-stack-using-opentelemetry)".

 ![Hello From SCaLE 21x](../../images/scale-stage-pic.jpg)